ejpsoil/soildata-assimilation-guidance/docs/tools/hale-studio.md

 The open source software has been developed in the scope of a European Research project, HUMBOLDT (2006) and is currently maintained by a company called [WeTransform](https://wetransform.to) in Darmstad Germany.
 WeTransform hosts the Hale Studio [user guide](http://help.halestudio.org/latest) and a [user forum](https://discuss.wetransform.to).
 The Git repository for Hale Studio is at https://github.com/halestudio/hale.

-This cookbook has been developed in the scope of a Masterclass on data assimilation within the [EJP Soil project](https://ejpsoil.eu/) and builds on harmonization work performed in the scope of the [eDanube project](https://www.isric.org/projects/soil-and-terrain-database-danube-basin).
+This recipe has been developed in the scope of a Masterclass on data assimilation within the [EJP Soil project](https://ejpsoil.eu/) and builds on harmonization work performed in the scope of the [eDanube project](https://www.isric.org/projects/soil-and-terrain-database-danube-basin).

-In this cookbook we'll harmonize a SOTER database to the INSPIRE model.
+In this recipe we'll harmonize a SOTER database to the INSPIRE model.
 Read more about the INSPIRE Soil model in the relevant [technical guidelines](https://inspire.ec.europa.eu/id/document/tg/so).

-Contents of the cookbook
+Contents of the recipe

 - SOTER database
 - Proparing the data